- John Appleby made bold predictions on HANA.

 “there are many barriers to getting mass adoption of a transformational innovation.“

-Yet, Ford faced no such problem with the Model T. He literally built a better mousetrap and he introduced it at a good time.
+Yet, Ford faced no such problem with the Model T. He built a better mousetrap, and he introduced it at a good time.
 HANA is not a better mousetrap.

 However, the second proposal that SAP did much more with HANA that just focus on speed is also odd because speed was always HANA’s primary selling point.

 There is another major problem with comparing HANA to the Model T. The Model T was priced to sell many units, as is explained in this video.
 Ford did not produce the first car, he produced the first affordable car, that had the functionalities that the Model T possessed.
 This also allowed for mass production.
-For years, no car company could compete with Ford on price, and one reason they lacked Ford’s economies of scale, that was in part due to the fact that the Model T was more platform than a distinct car.
+For years, no car company could compete with Ford on price, and one reason they lacked Ford’s economies of scale, that was in part because the Model T was more platform than a distinct car.

 Model T advertisement.
 From the collections of The Henry Ford and Ford Motor Company (04/22/08).
 This advertisement shows just a small number of options that the Model T could be purchased in.